euoia/node-games-lobby/notes.md

 ----
 * This: http://nodeguide.com/style.html Any consistent deviations let me know!
 Key points:
    * Variables and properties should use lower camel case capitalization.
+* Additions:
+   * Unless a house-style for filenames already exists, words should be separated with a hyphen.
+Examples: less-middleware, socket.io-client, progress-bars.less etc.
 * Files should have a header like:

 ```